X-Boson-AI/Plant-counter-CV/README.md

 # Plant-counter-CV
-Computer vision for counting plants in a image
+Computer vision for counting plants in an image.
+This program should be deployed for the mobile application, meaning it will run in the cloud.
+Users will upload photos through our app, and the application will send them to the cloud for processing.
+Afterward, the processing will take place in the cloud, and the results will be sent back in the form of a JSON object, presented appropriately to the user.
+This constitutes the fundamental concept of the application.

 ## Getting Started